Buzalskik/Shop-script/README.md

 Shop-Script 5
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддерживаемая версия Shop-Script 5 - Shop-Script 7
+Support for CMS Shop-Script 5 - 7